Skip to content Skip to footer

 • The future financial responsibilities of each party

-• In cases including children, each party’s involvement in the family’s welfare – for example, unpaid childcare or maintaining the family home will be taken into account by the court.
+• In cases including children, each party’s involvement in the family’s welfare – for example, unpaid childcare or maintaining the family home will be taken into account by the Court.

-Contact a specialist divorce solicitor
+Contact an expert divorce solicitor

 Your key contacts